vincentntang/vincentntang.com/content/posts/20221116-impostor-syndrome/index.md

 **You grow as a person when you learn from someone above you, below you, and at your level continuously**

 When you do this, you generally don't think about imposter syndrome.
 Because you rarely ever become stale - you're always learning.
 When impostor syndrome does kick in, you just look at all the work you've done and you forget about it until the cycle repeats again

+**By learning in public, you are protecting yourself against impostor syndrome in the future**